Back to Insights

 Vector 1: Direct Input to Consumer Tools

-What happens: Employee pastes confidential document into ChatGPT to summarize it.
+What happens: An employee pastes a confidential document into ChatGPT to summarize it.
 Risk: Data may be logged, retained, or used for training depending on vendor terms.
 Prevalence: High.
-Studies suggest 40-70% of AI tool usage involves work-related data.
+Industry surveys indicate 40-70% of AI tool usage involves work-related data.

 Vector 2: Copy-Paste of PII

-What happens: Support agent pastes customer email including personal data into AI for draft response.
-Risk: Personal data processing may lack lawful basis; data may be retained.
+What happens: A support agent pastes a customer email including personal data into AI for a draft response.
+Risk: Personal data processing may lack lawful basis, and the data may be retained indefinitely.
 Prevalence: High in customer-facing roles.

 Vector 3: Code Repository Exposure

-What happens: Developer asks AI to debug code containing API keys, credentials, or proprietary logic.
-Risk: Credentials exposed to third party; proprietary code potentially in training data.
+What happens: A developer asks AI to debug code containing API keys, credentials, or proprietary logic.
+Risk: Credentials become exposed to a third party, and proprietary code may enter training data.
 Prevalence: Moderate-high in technical teams.

 Vector 4: Document Processing

-What happens: Employee uploads contracts, financial statements, or HR documents for AI analysis.
-Risk: Highly sensitive business information leaves organizational control.
-Prevalence: Moderate, increasing with multimodal AI.
+What happens: An employee uploads contracts, financial statements, or HR documents for AI analysis.
+Risk: Highly sensitive business information leaves organizational control entirely.
+Prevalence: Moderate, increasing with multimodal AI capabilities.

 Vector 5: Training Data Memorization

-What happens: AI model trained on organizational data retains and may reproduce specific content.
-Risk: Authorized users of model may extract information they shouldn't access.
-Prevalence: Varies by model and training approach.
+What happens: An AI model trained on organizational data retains and may reproduce specific content.
+Risk: Authorized users of the model may extract information they should not have access to.
+Prevalence: Varies by model architecture and training approach.

 Vector 6: Prompt Injection Extraction

-What happens: Attacker crafts prompts to extract information from AI systems about their training data or prior conversations.
-Risk: System prompts, context, or prior inputs may be exposed.
-Prevalence: Emerging threat, increasing sophistication.
+What happens: An attacker crafts prompts to extract information from AI systems about their training data or prior conversations.
+Risk: System prompts, context, or prior inputs may be exposed to unauthorized parties.
+Prevalence: Emerging threat with increasing sophistication.

 Risk Register Snippet: AI Data Leakage